“Descendants of Hagar,” is historical fiction

 the feminine women they were dating never took that as an opportunity to pose the question back, if the

 masculine woman was dating men.

-discussed dating men before coming out.
-They were competitive with males and jealous of the support
+dating men before coming out.
+They were competitive with males and jealous of the support males were

-males were given, while they were discouraged regarding certain interests and behaviors.
-Some women
+given, while they were discouraged regarding certain interests and behaviors.
+Some women said they had